01 of 06

 - Sofitel Wanda, 68 Ganshui Road, Harbin, 150090

 Harbin is home to a wonderful mix of Northeast Chinese and Russian culture, which is reflected in the variety of restaurants and foods.
 A favorite place for a meal or tea is the utterly charming Russia 1914 located adjacent to the pedestrian walkway at 57 West Toudao St.; be sure to sample the piroshki and the mashed potatoes.
 Another recommendation for hearty Russian fare is Katusha Restaurant, located at the edge of the river near Zhaolin Park, but you will need to speak Chinese or Mandarin there.
 Good local Chinese food abounds around town; especially recommended are the local chun bing (spring rolls) and dong bei jiaozi (northeastern dumplings).Continue to 5 of 6 below.

 05 of 06

 This is serious business if you are to enjoy your time in winter Harbin.
-(It hovered around -30˚ C when we were there.)
-Bring layers of all the outdoor gear you own, including warm boots (preferably skid-resistant on all that ice) and gloves.
+(It can hover around -30 C) Bring layers of all the outdoor gear you own, including warm boots (preferably skid-resistant on all that ice) and gloves.
 We were happy we had masks to completely cover our mouths and noses and little disposable chemical heaters for our feet and hands.
 Happily, all the buildings are very well heated, so you will not be cold indoors.

 Another tip: keep your taxi until your final destination.
 Harbin cabbies seem to be used to this service and will offer it; they keep the meter running at a very modest rate.
 You will be glad you did when you come out of the ice exhibition, cold and in the dark, and find your driver waiting for you in a warm car.
 And if it's just too cold to walk around much, this is one way for you to pop in and out of various spots in the old part of town.Continue to 6 of 6 below.